obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Themes/Shimmering Focus.md

 **Mobile**: Settings specifically for mobile
 - Mobile Font Size

-**Miscellaneous**: Popovers, Pandoc Citations, Annotation Tags, Active Line Highlighting, Command Palette, Alternating Row Colors, Relationship Lines
+**Miscellaneous**: Popovers, Pandoc Citations, Annotation Tags, Active Line Highlighting, Command Palette, Alternating Row Colors, Relationship Lines, Calendar Plugin
 - Size of Popovers (Page Previews): Width & Height of Popovers in px
 - No Emphasis of Pandoc Citations: Turn off the coloring of Pandoc Citations [@citekey] done by this theme.
 - Turn off "Annotation Tags": "Annotation Tags" will visually emphasize some tags that are commonly used for academic reading.